Pick your LLM

 Summary:

-• Choose EU hosting if you prioritize GDPR compliance, strict data privacy, and low latency within Europe.
+• Choose EU hosting if you prioritize GDPR compliance and strict data privacy within Europe.

-• Choose US hosting if you want the latest model features and broader model access, and are okay with US-based data transfer protections.
+• Choose US hosting if you want the latest models and global data centers.

 3. Speed vs. Depth: What Matters More to You?